AdRoll/rebar3_typer/README.md

                           can be specified.)
 ```

-You can also put those options directly in your `rebar.config` file…
+You can also put those options directly in your `rebar.config` file:

 ```erlang
 {typer,